Mums & Bumps used to be called Bump & Glory. Nothing on the inside has changed, just new packaging.

 How long a pack lasts: 1 month if you take one a day.

-Bump & Glory capsules are pure as pure can be, with no unnecessary ingredients:
+Mums & Bumps (previously Bump & Glory) capsules are pure as pure can be, with no unnecessary ingredients:

 Natural triglyceride-form fish oil from sardines, anchovies and mackerel (smaller fish with fewer contaminants)